-A series adapting science-fiction stories by well-known authors into 60 minute episodes, introduced by renowned physicist Stephen Hawking.
-Stories filmed included those of science ...
+A series adapting science fiction stories by well-known authors into sixty-minute episodes, introduced by renowned physicist Stephen Hawking.
+Stories filmed, included those of science ...

 Anchor Bay has amassed some of the greatest horror film writers and directors to bring to you the anthology series, "Masters of Horror".
-For the first time the foremost names in the horror...
+For the first time, the foremost names in the horror...
 See full summary »

 J. Winston Carroll,

 38 of 90 people found this review helpful.